Smiley, Jane. A Thousand Acres. Knopf, New York 1991. Electronic version for Kindle. F; 10/15.

 This is a wonderful novel that crept up on me, starting out, it seemed, slow and awkward, but ending up deeply satisfying.
 Like The Hours, one of my all-time favourites, it’s built on the plot and character framework of classic established literature (Shakespeare’s King Lear in this case), and has also been made into a movie I haven’t seen but which (in this case) has been universally critically dumped on.
 Written in 1991, A Thousand Acres appears to focus on a search for new values to replace old ones that are rotten to the core, but it somehow engaged me through its flat dark tone and its struggle in asking myself what really matters.

 In the early going I kept being pulled up short by awkward word-choices and ambiguous references that to me a competent author should be avoiding.
 Then that issue seemed to disappear as characters developed depth and dimension, Larry the uncompromising father’s drinking, Rose the sister’s anger, and Ginny the strait-laced narrator’s extramarital affair.
 Through this added complexity there was never any of the distracting obscurity of, for example, A Brief History of Seven Killings, so there was no reason to suspect that wool was being pulled over my eyes to hide an unconvincing plot and character development.
 Everything was set out clearly like produce at a farm market.
-It was all there.
-No need to waste energy trying to figure out what’s going on and being unable to.
+No need to waste energy trying to figure out what’s being presented and being unable to.

 But a serious introspective story like this one can get distracting just by being depressing.
 Dark, difficult truth forces dark difficult reflection as characters credibly suffer over irredeemable mistakes involving loved ones’ disease, death, missed opportunities, etc.

-When incest suddenly appeared, I was bothered by the same kind of annoyance I felt in The Hare with Amber Eyes: this is a hijack attempt.
+When incest suddenly appeared, I was bothered by the same kind of annoyance I felt in The Hare with Amber Eyes and The Best Kind of People: this is a hijack attempt.
 I’m being dared not to react with outrage at misogyny, the Holocaust, athletic head injuries, homophobia, abuse of trust.
 Well I hate all those things too, but I’m not impressed with an author needing to use them to build dramatic effect.

 But eventually none of that mattered.
 Through all the details of farm life, terrible rows, deaths, awkward plain truth, and tragedy of misunderstanding, a massive overwhelming morality emerges.
 It’s an exigency-enforced decency-centred ideology desperate to control, or avoid, the farm’s terrible human and animal realities.
 The woman obsessing with farmhouse cleanliness, the man focusing on machinery and crops.
 And the question never asked but always implied: what’s driving the decisions I make between right and wrong?
 It makes a big difference, but still in the end I’m not sure.